sysco-middleware/workshop-grpc/docs/03-defining-payload/README.md

 Refer to [invoice.proto](../../src/main/proto/invoice.proto) for the complete reference.

-We start by defining the payload for our application
+We start by defining the payload for our application.
+Create a file **invoice.proto** under the directory **src/main/proto** and add the below content.
 ```
 syntax = "proto3";
 import "google/protobuf/empty.proto";